ansible/ansible/docs/docsite/rst/windows_winrm.rst

 CredSSP and TLS 1.2
 +++++++++++++++++++
 By default the ``requests-credssp`` library is configured to authenticate over a TLS 1.2 protocol.
-TLS 1.2 is installed and enabled by default from Server 2012 and Windows 8 onwards.
+TLS 1.2 is installed and enabled by default for Windows Server 2012 and Windows 8 and more recent releases.

-There are two ways that older hosts can be used with CredSSP, which are:
+There are two ways that older hosts can be used with CredSSP:

 * Install and enable a hotfix to enable TLS 1.2 support.
 This is the recommended when using Server 2008 R2 and Windows 7.

 * Set ``ansible_winrm_credssp_disable_tlsv1_2=True`` in the inventory to run over TLS 1.0.
-This is the only option when connecting to Server 2008 as it has no way of supporting TLS 1.2
+This is the only option when connecting to Windows Server 2008, which has no way of supporting TLS 1.2

 To enable TLS 1.2 support on Server 2008 R2 and Windows 7, the optional update `KRB3080079 <https://support.microsoft.com/en-us/help/3080079/update-to-add-rds-support-for-tls-1.1-and-tls-1.2-in-windows-7-or-windows-server-2008-r2>`_
 needs to be installed.

-Once installed and the host rebooted, run the following PowerShell commands to enable TLS 1.2:
+Once this is installed and the host is rebooted, run the following PowerShell commands to enable TLS 1.2:

 .. code-block:: powershell